zokwezo/sango/src/lib/transcode/README.md

   - The letters **ɛ** and **ɔ** are not found in French (nor in the standard Sango orthography) but can be assumed to be open **e** and **o** in Sango.

-In case of ambiguity, lexical lookup can be used as an allowlist of valid Sango lexemes.
+In case of ambiguity:

+- lexical lookup can be used as an allowlist of valid Sango lexemes
+- language annotations enclosed in braces can be added